In Real Life

 - In Sid Meier’s Pirates!, shouting a taunt during a swordfight will briefly cause you to move faster and your opponent slower, making it much easier to dodge and counter the next swing.
 Understandably, taunting at the wrong time and getting stabbed for it doesn't have quite the same effect.

 - Xenoblade: For much of the early going, Reyn is your damage sponge, who's job is to divert the enemy's attention by drawing aggro to himself, which is what he has "Mad Taunt" for.
 It's his Talent Arte, which boosts his aggro so that the enemy has no choice but to lock onto him.
 Plus, he has multiple Artes designed to draw aggro and refill his talent meter at the same time, meaning, he can reuse Mad Taunt, just as its effects have begun to wear off.
-Thereby, keeping the enemy's attention focused squarely on him.
+Thereby ensuring it's always Reyn time.

 - Banzai Pecan v1.2.0. adds this feature wherein by taunting foes fills your Heat Meter but drives them to attack aggressively.

 - Warcraft III's Taunt forces the closest enemies to attack the taunting unit, and is used by the Mountain Giant, the unit with the most HP of all standard ground units.
 The Pandaren Brewmaster has this when in Storm Earth And Fire mode (splits into Storm, Earth, and Fire pandas, and only dies if all three are killed), since it allows his slightly more fragile elements to escape.

 - In Earthbound, some enemies can "say something nasty" that affects a player character, lowering their Guts stat.